opensearch-project/documentation-website/_search-plugins/sql/limitation.md

 ## Query processing engines

-The plugin has two query processing engines.
+The SQL plugin has two query processing engines, `V1` and `V2`.
 Most of the features are supported by both engines, but only the new engine is actively being developed.
-A query is first executed on the new engine (`V2`) and then falls back to the old one (`V1`) in case of failure.
+A query that is first executed on the new engine (`V2`) but then falls back to the old engine (`V1`) in case of failure.
 That means a query with new functions A (included in `V2` only) and B (`V1` only and not yet included in `V2`) will fail with an error response.

 ### V1 engine limitations